SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 unnai – you (who created such aspects for all my three faculties of mind, speech, body)

 vaNanga – to experience

 Simple translation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Oh lord who expanded (as said in thaiththiriya upanishadh “bahu syAm” (let me become many)) as dhEvathAs (celestial beings) who have abundance of joy, humans who have shining knowledge, animals and plants that lack shining of knowledge and other radiant objects that have joy (that is acquired through lustre)! you made me blissful without any worries to have mind, speech and action that are attached to you, should mercifully come here to let me experience you. ulOgam and alOgam also indicate chEthana (sentient) and achEthana (insentient) entities [ulOgam – achith, alOgam – chith].
+Oh lord who expanded (as said in thaiththiriya upanishadh “bahu syAm” (let me become many)) as dhEvathAs (celestial beings) who have abundance of joy, humans who have shining knowledge, animals and plants which lack shining of knowledge and other radiant objects which have joy (that is acquired through lustre)!
+You made me blissful without any worries to have mind, speech and action which are attached to you and you should mercifully come here to let me experience you. ulOgam and alOgam also indicate chEthana (sentient) and achEthana (insentient) entities [ulOgam – chith, alOgam – achith].